-- Key point: Whistler was a controversial artist who helped redefine the nature of art.
-This is an arrangement of colours. - Whistler was the next generation.
-He was an American who trained in Paris but lived in London most of his life. - He was a difficult character and in 1867 he threw a 'friend' through a plate-glass window (Sir Francis Seymour Haden, artist, etcher, surgeon, Whistler's half-brother-in-law, married to Whistler's half-sister Deborah, had come to Paris to bury his partner and Whistler's friend James Traer and found Haden was slandering him) and he insisted his students always called him 'master'.
+- Whistler was the next generation.
+He was an American who trained in Paris but lived in London most of his life. - He was a difficult character and in 1867 he threw a 'friend' through a plate-glass window (Sir Francis Seymour Haden, artist, etcher, surgeon, Whistler's halfbrother-in-law, married to Whistler's half-sister Deborah, had come to Paris to bury his partner and Whistler's friend James Traer and found Haden was slandering him) and he insisted his students always called him 'master'.
 He also got into a fight with a construction worker in Paris and Haden had him thrown out of the Burlington Fine Arts Club, which was assisted by a women with whom Whistler had an alleged affair writing about his low character.
-In 1890 Whistler wrote The Gentle Art of Making Enemies. - He was not a prodigy but came to painting slowly. - He developed a unique style of art that rejected subject painting, moralising and sentiment.
+In 1890 Whistler wrote The Gentle Art of Making Enemies.

+- He was not a prodigy but came to painting slowly. - He developed a unique style of art that rejected subject painting, moralising and sentiment.